aryamanpathak2022/ByteFormer-ML/README.md

-# Bytes Are All You Need: Transformers Operating Directly On File Bytes
+# Bytes Are All You Need: Implementation

 This repository contains the implementation of the research paper ["Bytes Are All You Need"](https://arxiv.org/pdf/2306.00238), adapted for the CIFAR-10 dataset.
 Our work involves implementing both Vision Transformer (ViT) and ByteFormer architectures to evaluate their performance on image classification tasks.